cvanaret/Uno/interfaces/Julia/README.md

 ## BLAS and LAPACK demuxer

-`Uno_jll.jl` is compiled with [libblastrampoline](https://github.com/JuliaLinearAlgebra/libblastrampoline) (LBT), a library that can switch between BLAS and LAPACK backends at runtime, such as OpenBLAS, Intel MKL, and Apple Accelerate.
+`Uno_jll.jl` is compiled with [libblastrampoline](https://github.com/JuliaLinearAlgebra/libblastrampoline) (LBT), a library that can switch between BLAS and LAPACK backends at runtime, such as Intel MKL (Intel CPUs), AOCL (AMD CPUs), and Apple Accelerate (Apple Silicon).
+Because Uno and the linear solvers heavily rely on BLAS and LAPACK routines, using an optimized backend for a particular platform can improve the performance.
 The default BLAS and LAPACK backend used in the Julia interface `UnoSolver.jl` is [OpenBLAS](https://github.com/OpenMathLib/OpenBLAS).

 ### Display backends